ChaosAwakens/ChaosAwakens/README.md

 __If you want the original mod with no changes, please instead play the actual *OreSpawn* mod, via either [*DangerZone/DangerZone VR*](https://www.orespawn.com/download/), or [*the older versions for Minecraft V1.5-1.7*](https://web.archive.org/web/20220310224913/https://dangerzone-archive.weebly.com/orespawn.html).__

-### Q: Why do the assets look so different from *OreSpawn*?
+### Q: Why do the assets look so different from the original *OreSpawn* mod?
 If not, will there be a way to get them?
 The creator of *OreSpawn*, [**Richard H. Clark (TheyCallMeDanger)**](https://www.youtube.com/channel/UC_Tsf31uosncmWCICYO52Dw), has commented on our former CurseForge page to not use the assets that were created for his mod, as seen in the image below.

 ![](https://cdn.discordapp.com/attachments/836006424781914154/846513645580189706/unknown.png)